Self-Study and External Review Process

 - How does the department distribute resources among individual faculty members?

 - How are junior faculty members mentored with respect to their teaching, scholarship, and service?
 Are information and expectations communicated effectively?

 - Are there sufficient opportunities for the department/program faculty to interact with one another and share experiences (through both formal meetings and informal interactions)?
 Is there potential for better interdepartmental and intercollegiate cooperation and complementarity?

 - What are administrative or technical staff needs within the department/program and how well are they being met?

 Resources for Self-Studies

-- The Director of Institutional Research, Jennifer Rachford, who can offer advice on strategies for data collection, provide technical support for web-based surveys (of alumni and students) and supply existing data from institutional surveys to inform the review where appropriate.
-The Senior Survey and the Enrolled Student Survey cover many topics relevant to departmental self-studies
+- The Office of Institutional Research can offer advice on strategies for data collection, provide technical support for web-based surveys (of alumni and students) and supply existing data from institutional surveys to inform the review where appropriate.
+The Senior Survey and the Enrolled Student Survey cover many topics relevant to departmental self-studies.

 The External Review

 The chair/coordinator sends a list to the associate dean with the names, titles, institutions, and email addresses of six to eight potential outside reviewers, ranked in order of preference and grouped according to their specific niches.
 These names need to be discussed and approved by the members of the department before being submitted.
 The associate dean, in consultation with the dean, selects three external reviewers from this list.
 The dean and associate dean may decide to select an individual not on the list but will discuss the matter with the department or program before doing so.
 The three external reviewers will normally include at least one person from a comparable liberal arts college and at least one person from a research university that offers PhDs in the pertinent discipline.
 The former should appreciate the unique character of a liberal arts college; the latter is able to provide feedback on how well we are preparing our students for further study; the three reviewers should also include at least one person who is or has been a department chair.